im-xra-dev/The-Land/README.md

 That said, I am still proud of this, despite its flaws as it was the first big project that I worked on without a tutorial to help start me off with the basic setting up render functions etc.

 I started working on it in Jan of 2017 and worked on it for a few months before stopping this project due to the age old problem of programmers never finishing side projects.
+This was about the time that I made my first Ludum Dare Game, with the confidence I had gained from this.

 # Origin
 The idea for The Land came from a small game I had designed a few years prior (before knowing how to write code).
 I stumbled across this and was like 'Hey, I should write this properly' and then began creating it.